bytecauldron/awesome-gamemaker/README.md

 ## Particles

+- [Particle Editor](https://gamemakercasts.itch.io/particle-editor) - Create particles with an easy UI and export into GML code.

 - [Particles Wrapper](https://github.com/GamemakerCasts/particles) - A simplistic particle system wrapper that is designed to make creating particles fun and easy.

 - [Advanced Particles](https://limekys.itch.io/advanced-particle-system) - A particle implementation that comes with it's own delta timing methods.